 But life is not poetry,

-Because no one is interested in poetry that leaves a bad taste in your mouth,)
+for no one is interested in poetry that leaves a bad taste in the mouth),

 It is my mind

 dwells on how easy it is to grab it,

 to walk with you to places I was always so afraid to go,

 when I was alone, and the aloneness constricted my lungs.

 It dwells on the warmth of your skin,